Skip to content

 On May 17, 2026, WaxWorks Inc appeared on the leak site of the nightspire ransomware group.
 Public reporting indicates the company suffered a ransomware attack in which internal files were exfiltrated.
 The number of people whose personal information may have been exposed remains unknown, leaving potentially thousands of customers, employees, and their families at risk of identity theft and doxxing.

 Available reporting describes a classic ransomware pattern: attackers gained access to WaxWorks Inc systems, encrypted data, and stole internal files before demanding payment.
-The leak site listing on May 17, 2026 confirms that at least some of the stolen material has now been published.
+The leak site listing on May 17, 2026 states that at least some of the stolen material has now been published.
 No exact count of affected records has been released, and the precise data types remain unclear beyond the broad category of internal files.
 Industry research from sources such as DoxxScan™ continuous monitoring indicates that employee and customer records frequently appear in these exfiltrations even when companies initially describe the data as purely “internal.”

 Why This Matters for You and Your Family